-Japan has a population of about 124 million, making it the world's 12th most populous country.
+Japan has a population of about 123 million, making it the world's 12th most populous country.

 Significantly, Japan's population is declining at a rate of -0.43% annually.
-This lack of population growth, coupled with Japan's high life expectancy (see p.
-4 of Sustenance and Health), result in a swiftly aging population.
-Currently, 30% of the population is over the age of 65, compared to 18% in the US, a situation that results in significant healthcare and economic challenges (see p.
-4-5 of Sustenance and Health and p.
-1 of Economics and Resources).
-Nearly 92% of the population lives in urban areas, and almost half are concentrated in the major metropolitan and Nagoya.
+This lack of population growth, coupled with Japan's high life expectancy (see Sustenance and Health), result in a swiftly aging population.
+Currently, 30% of the population is over the age of 65, compared to 19% in the US, a situation that results in significant healthcare and economic challenges (see Sustenance and Health and Economics and Resources).
+Nearly 92% of the population lives in urban areas, and almost half are concentrated in the major metropolitan areas of Tokyo, Osaka-Kobē, and Nagoya.